-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 They didn’t know it, but a suspicious customs agent at the Los Angeles International Airport had flagged a box from Shanghai, China, pulled it off the belt and looked inside.
 The agent found 98.7 grams of fentanyl powder — enough to make almost 100,000 pills.
 The box was destined for Utah.

 Agents looked for more packages making their way from China to Utah, and eventually one arrived, said an agent with Homeland Security Investigations who spoke on condition of anonymity to protect ongoing investigations.
 On Nov.
 8, 2016, postal inspectors seized a box en route from a port city in China known to law enforcement as a fentanyl-trafficking hub.
-It was addressed to Sean Gygi, Shamo’s “runner,” so agents arrived at his house with a search warrant.
+It was addressed to Gygi, Shamo’s “runner,” so agents arrived at his house with a search warrant.

 Gygi said he thought the hundreds of envelopes he’d put in the mail contained the party drugs he sometimes took himself.
 Told it was fentanyl, the agent recalled, Gygi drooped.